 So the bill was passed.
+The result of the vote was announced as above recorded.

 A motion to reconsider was laid on the table.

 GENERAL LEAVE

 Mr. WOLPE.
 Mr. Speaker, I ask unanimous consent that all Members may have 5 legislative days in which to revise and extend their remarks on H.R.
 1460, the bill just passed.